KxSystems/embedPy/README.md

 q)qfunc[pykwargs`a`a!1 2]                     / error if duplicate keyword names
 'dupnames
 ```
-All 4 methods of calling can be used together, provided the order follows the above rules.
+All 4 methods can be combined in a single function call, as long as the order follows the above rules.
-In practice, this is unlikely to be used.
+In practice, this makes for messy code.
 ```q
 q)qfunc[4;pyarglist enlist 3;`c pykw 2;pykwargs enlist[`d]!enlist 1]
 4 3 2 1 24